 Alongside the musical learning, this piece will be the jumping off point for contextual discussions: we are taking the opportunity to educate ourselves, and the young people in our community, to be alive to a range of viewpoints and stories, and equip them with an understanding to foster a more equal way forward in the sector.
 Diversity in orchestral music is absolutely central to this generation of young people, the future they want, and the future they hope to forge together.

-We’ll be sharing some of these tools alongside a multi-tracked performance of Mighty River and our own creative responses on this page, as well as our social media channels.
-In the meantime, you can follow our activity at #NYOMightyRiver.
+We are sharing some of these tools alongside a multi-tracked performance of Mighty River and our own creative responses on this page, as well as our social media channels.
+You can follow our activity at #NYOMightyRiver.

 Hear and learn more about five Black classical composers, recommended by renowned oboist, researcher and Decus Ensemble Artistic Director Uchenna Ngwe.

 What have NYO musicians been listening to?
 Discover the stories behind the music and why we love these six pieces by composers of colour.